c0pperdragon/ByteMachine/OS816/README.md

 # OS816

-A tiny operating system (in fact just some startup code and a few libraries) to work on the ByteMachine with a 65C816 CPU.
+A tiny operating system (in fact just some startup code and a few libraries) to work on the ByteMachine with a 65C816 CPU running at 12Mhz (various timings depend on this).
-This project also provides some examples (starting with the most basic LED animation) to use these libraries and actually get the tool-chain to work.
+This project also provides some examples (starting with the most basic LED animation) to use these libraries and actually get the tool chain to work.

 ## Compiling for the platform